Ingleton, North Yorkshire: Governance

 Ingleton is a civil parish.
 The parish council has 11 councillors and elections are held every four years.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

-The village is a part of the Ingleton & Clapham ward of Craven District Council and returns two members.
-This ward had a population taken at the 2011 census of 3,808.
-The village is within the Skipton and Ripon parliamentary constituency, represented by Julian Smith, a member of the Conservative Party, as of the 2010 general election.
+The village is within the Skipton and Ripon parliamentary constituency, represented by Julian Smith, a member of the Conservative Party, since 2010.

 Geography

-The civil parish of Ingleton is extensive, stretching from Blea Moor near Wold Fell SD 793847 in the north to Newby Moor SD 704698 in the south.
-The north of the parish follows the county boundary with Lancashire to Whernside SD 739816.
-From here it follows the ridge south-west to West Fell and down to Thornton Force on the River Twiss, and thence along the river, and the River Greta to Fourlands Hill SD 698713.
+The civil parish of Ingleton is extensive, stretching from Blea Moor near Wold Fell (SD 793847) in the north to Newby Moor (SD 704698) in the south.
+The north of the parish follows the county boundary with Lancashire to Whernside (SD 739816).
+From here it follows the ridge south-west to West Fell and down to Thornton Force on the River Twiss, and thence along the river, and the River Greta to Fourlands Hill (SD 698713).
 The east of the parish follows the watershed of the River Ure, a headwater of the River Humber, and the River Ribble to Grove Head where it is only 200m from the Pennine Way, it drops to the B6255 road and the River Ribble at the milepost at SD 793816.
 The boundary follows the Ribble through Ribblehead, then takes the ridge through Park Fell and Simon Fell to Ingleborough.
 It passes due south over Ingleborough Common to Newbury Moss, descending to Cold Cotes on the old road at SD 722712.
 Ingleborough is 2373 ft high.

 The village sits at the foot of Ingleborough, separated from Thornton-in-Lonsdale by the Rivers Greta and Twiss, some of the facilities that form the settlement being thus outside the civil parish.
 The peaks of Ingleborough and Whernside lies within the parish; separated by the deeply eroded valley of the River Doe.
 Both these peaks are formed by millstone grit on limestone footings.
 To the north of the river are the Twistleton Crags with the important limestone pavement of Scales Moor.
-Here are two SSSIs: Whernside and Scales Moor Common which is managed as stinted common pasture land.
+Here are two SSSIs: Whernside and Scales Moor Common which is managed as stinted pasture.
 To the south of the river is one SSSI: Ingleton on the stinted Ingleton Common, in the number of an equivalent limestone pavement.
-This area of challenging potholes and caves.
-The show cave White Scar Caves SD 712745 has its entrance.
+This area contains a number of challenging potholes and caves.
+The show cave White Scar Caves (SD 712745) has its entrance in the civil parish.
 Ingleton Common adjoins Clapham Common and they are collectively referred to as Ingleborough Common.

 Historically, mining and agriculture were the predominant industries in the area.
 Coal was extracted from the Ingleton Coalfield from the early 1600s, to the turn of the 20th century, eventually closing in 1936.
 The New Village estate was built for mine workers.